-There will be 5 assignments.
-Deadlines will be posted on Moodle.
+There will be 4 assignments.
+Deadlines will be announced in class and posted on Moodle throughout the semester.
 Assignments are due at the beginning of the class.
 If you cannot attend the class, please email me a scanned copy of the assignment (please note that I should receive the email by the beginning of the class).
-The best 4 assignments will count towards your final grade.

-It is possible to submit assignments after the deadline but the grade will be reduced as follows:
+The best 3 assignments will count towards your final grade.
+It is not possible to submit assignments after the deadline.